 If yeast is added, these processes are greatly accelerated, but to the detriment of the quality of the bread and its digestibility.

-If you have dried fruit on your plan, you can exchange it for fresh fruit in the ratio of 45g dried fruit to 120g fresh fruit.
+Exchange dried fruit on your plan for fresh fruit in the ratio of 45g dried fruit to 120g fresh fruit.
 Vice-versa (substituting dried fruit for fresh fruit) is definitely not permitted.
-In general, eat only the fruit specified in your plan.

 Products from soy groups 1 and 3 can be eaten on the same day, but not at the same meal, because they have a different amino acid ratio.

 These are two separate protein groups.
-This means that on the same day you can have a meal with fish and a meal with seafood.
+This means that on the same day you can have one meal with fish and another with seafood (but you cannot have them mixed together).
+Fish quantities on your plan apply to seafood as well.

 Never heat cold-pressed oils.
 They will lose their taste and the quality of their ingredients.
 We recommend extra virgin coconut oil or ghee for heating at higher temperatures.
 They are very heat-resistant and are often used for frying.